Cameron Davis (lawyer): "Great Lakes Czar"

 After the Brookings Institution produced analyses in 2007 showing at least a 2:1 return on investment for restoring the Great Lakes, in September 2008, the Obama-Biden campaign pledged to establish a $5 billion Great Lakes restoration trust fund and appoint a federal agency coordinator to advance Great Lakes restoration.
 In June 2009, the Obama Administration announced Davis's appointment to serve as Senior Advisor to the Administrator at the U.S. Environmental Protection Agency to fill the coordinator pledge.

-Because of the appointment's importance, the media dubbed the position as a "czar" for cleaning up the Great Lakes and his appointment came under immediate question from some commentators claiming Davis had been an ACORN Board member with no water management experience.
-The claims, while repeated often, remained unsubstantiated.
+Because of the appointment's importance, the media dubbed the position as a "czar" for cleaning up the Great Lakes and he was immediately attacked by Republicans and other commentators, claiming Davis had been an ACORN Board member with no water management experience.
+The claims, while repeated often, were false.
 Meanwhile, industrial leaders praised Davis as "willing to consider the region's business interests" and The Economist deemed him a "respected advocate."
 Still, in 2010, there was an attempt by representatives outside the Great Lakes region to kill Davis's position and those of other "czars" through legislation.